🚚 BUY A PRENABELT - GET FREE SHIPPING IN CANADA!

 Sleeping Position in Pregnancy

 Late intrauterine fetal death (IUFD, or stillbirth) is the death of a baby in the womb occurring at 34 weeks or later in the pregnancy but before labor has begun.
-Late IUFD is a tragedy that devastates the mother, father, family, and community and has lasting physical and mental health effects on the mother and father similar to the death of a child.[1]
-About two-thirds of the time, late IUFD is solely a result of poor placenta function,[2] which reduces the amount of oxygen and nutrients that are able to reach the developing baby.
+Late stillbirth is a tragedy that devastates the mother, father, family, and community and has lasting physical and mental health effects on the mother and father similar to the death of a child.[1]
+About two-thirds of the time, late stillbirth is solely a result of poor placenta function,[2] which reduces the amount of oxygen and nutrients that are able to reach the developing baby.
 Poor placental function plays a secondary role in an additional 14% of late IUFD.[2]
-In 10% of late IUFD cases, the cause is unexplained even after placental testing and autopsy of the baby in the most specialized of maternity hospitals.[2]
-In high-income countries like Canada, the top three risk factors for poor placenta function and late IUFD are maternal age over 35, maternal obesity, and maternal smoking.[3]
+In 10% of late stillbirth cases, the cause is unexplained even after placental testing and autopsy of the baby in the most specialized of maternity hospitals.[2]
+In high-income countries like Canada, the top three risk factors for poor placenta function and late stillbirth are maternal age over 35, maternal obesity, and maternal smoking.[3]
 Notice that of these three risk factors, the only one that can be realistically eliminated in the course of a nine-month pregnancy is smoking.

-It is not yet fully known how sleeping on the back in late pregnancy and late IUFD are linked; however, some evidence shows that it is likely to do with how laying on the back affects blood flow to and from the womb and placenta (see figure, below).[13–21] While we all look symmetrical on the outside, we are not symmetrical on the inside.
+It is not yet fully known how sleeping on the back in late pregnancy and late stillbirth are linked; however, some evidence shows that it is likely to do with how laying on the back affects blood flow to and from the womb and placenta (see figure, below).[13–21] While we all look symmetrical on the outside, we are not symmetrical on the inside.
 On the inside, the high-pressure, muscular, and thick-walled blood vessel that carries oxygenated blood from the mother’s heart to the womb (the “aorta”) lies slightly to the left of the spine, and the low-pressure, thin-walled blood vessel that carries deoxygenated blood from the womb back to the mother’s heart (the “inferior vena cava”) lies slightly to the right of the spine.
 As the pregnancy advances, the developing baby and womb increase in size and weight and they can compress these blood vessels against the bones of the spine when the mother-to-be lies on her back.
 Compression of these vessels can result in unfavourable changes in the blood flow within the mother-to-be and developing baby,[13] which may be made worse in the setting of poor placental function.

 References: